Robert-Crivat/pimp_my_printer/README.md

 - Configure print parameters (layer height, temperature, speed)
 - Preview the model
 - Generate print-ready G-code
+- Use Python API for advanced G-code generation (optional)

+### API

+The Python-based API provides:

+- Server-side STL processing for efficient G-code generation
+- Support for various infill patterns and printing parameters
+- Statistical analysis of 3D models
+- Docker support for easy deployment
+- Full documentation in the `/api` directory

 ## 🛠️ Technologies Used